City Hall station (BMT Broadway Line)

 The City Hall station is a local station on the BMT Broadway Line of the New York City Subway in Tribeca and Civic Center, Manhattan.
-It is served by the R train at all times except late nights, when the N train takes over service.
-The W train also serves this station on weekdays.
+It is served by the R train all times except late nights, when the N train takes over service.
+The W train serves this station on weekdays only.

 History

 The Brooklyn Rapid Transit Company's, later Brooklyn–Manhattan Transit Corporation (BMT)'s, Broadway Line was built as four tracks south to City Hall, where the local tracks were to terminate on the upper level, and the express tracks were to use the lower level, curving through Vesey Street into Church Street.
 However, the final plan had the express tracks splitting at Canal Street and passing under the northbound local track to the Manhattan Bridge.
 The tracks via Canal Street and the Manhattan Bridge were supposed to be a crosstown line continuing further west, but the Broadway Line connection allowed through operation from the BMT Fourth Avenue Line in Brooklyn to go into operation more than a year earlier than would otherwise have been possible.
+As such, the express tracks north of Canal Street were connected to the Manhattan Bridge instead.
 The tunnel south of City Hall was rebuilt to bring the upper local tracks down to the lower level north of Vesey Street, and the lower level at City Hall was never used for passenger service, instead being used for train storage.

 The Broadway Line, initially comprising a short section north of Canal Street, was extended south to Rector Street on January 5, 1918, including the City Hall station.
 Local service henceforth ran between Times Square and Rector Street.
+The station's platforms originally could only fit six 67 ft cars.
+In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the City Hall station, to accommodate eight-car trains.
+Edwards & Flood submitted a low bid of $101,775 for the project.
+The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.
 The city government took over the BMT's operations on June 1, 1940.